panozzaj/claude-hooks/README.md

 Linter hook scripts for Claude Code that provide consistent output and automatic fixing and provide the LLM with non-blocking feedback.

+## Design principles

+I had the following design principles:

+  1. Make it modular: easily add and configure linters for different projects
+  2. Provide minimal output to save tokens
+  3. Auto-fix when possible, and provide that output to the LLM to reduce future churn
+  4. Use plain `bash` for maximum compatibility (tested with [`bats-core`](https://github.com/bats-core/bats-core)) and minimal setup
+  5. Comply with the Claude Code hook interface specification

 ## Scripts

 All PostToolUse hook scripts are in the `scripts/PostToolUse/` directory: